dotfurther/OpenDiscoverSDK/SdkExamples/WCF/README.md

 <img src="Image1.png">

-The console app that hosts the WCF service:
+The console app that hosts the WCF service (this console app process is automatically started by the client SdkAPIWinFormClient.exe executable):

 <img src="Image2.png">